 |

-You can log on to the Function Compute console and find the application that you want to manage.
+To use this method, log on to the Function Compute console, find the application that you want to manage on the Applications page, and then click its name.
 In the Pipeline Details section of the Pipeline Management tab, update the YAML file of the pipeline on the right side by using the task template.
-To update the YAML file, perform the following steps as shown in the following figure: Click Task Template, select Task Plug-in, and then click Configure Runtime.
-Then, update the YAML file and click Save.
+To do so, perform the following steps: Click the Task Template tab, select Task Plug-in, click the Configure Runtime template, copy the template content to the YAML file on the right, and then click Save.

-We recommend that you place the runtime-setup plug-in in the first step to ensure that all subsequent steps take effect.
+We recommend that you place the runtime-setup plug-in in the first step to ensure that it takes effect for all subsequent steps.

 For information about the parameters of the runtime-setup plug-in, see Use the runtime-setup plug-in to initialize a runtime.